How to Sign WinForms PDF Document from Local Installed Certificate?

 signature.LocationInfo = "Honolulu, Hawaii";

-signature.Reason = "I am author of this document.";
+signature.Reason = "I am the author of this document.";

 string validto = "Valid To: " + signature.Certificate.ValidTo.ToString();